10 Tips on How to Deal With a Painful Breakup

 Be sure to save this post by pinning the image to your Pinterest board.
 I’ll be updating it regularly, so you can easily come back to explore this topic further!

-Then there’s the sting of rejection.
-No matter how strong or confident you are, breakups can shake your sense of self-worth.
-It’s natural to wonder, Why wasn’t I enough? or How could someone who loved me just walk away?
+And then, of course, there’s the sting of rejection.
+No matter how strong or confident you are, breakups can hit your self-worth hard.

-Read More: What Are the Reasons for Accepting Mediocrity in Relationships?»
+Related Article: What Are the Reasons for Accepting Mediocrity in Relationships?»

 The 3 Stages of a Breakup